shivasiddharth/avs-device-sdk-pi/README.md

 **WIP:**
 1. Indicators.
-2. Options to switch between pushbutton and Picovoice triggers.
+2. Options to switch between Pushbutton and Picovoice triggers.
 3. Autostart on boot.

 ***************************************************************